changrae/DevExchange_server/README.md

-# ViaBTC Exchange Server
+# DEVExchange Server

-ViaBTC Exchange Server is a trading backend with high-speed performance, designed for cryptocurrency exchanges.
+Exchange Server is a trading backend with high-speed performance, designed for cryptocurrency exchanges.
 It can support up to 10000 trades every second and real-time user/market data notification through websocket.

 ## Architecture